 Analyzing MoneyGram's Unusual Options Activity

-Shares of MoneyGram (NASDAQ:MGI) saw some unusual options activity on Monday.
-Following the unusual option alert, the stock price moved down to $10.17.
+On Monday, shares of MoneyGram (NASDAQ:MGI) saw unusual options activity.
+After the option alert, the stock price moved up to $11.81.

 - Sentiment: BEARISH